finnhodgkin/learn-phoenix-todo-example/README.md

 `if @conn.assigns[:user]` checks to see if the user is authenticated and displays either a Login or Logout button.
-Although it's possible to just use `<a>` html tags to point at `/auth/github` and `/auth/signout`, using links gives more control because it would keep working even if we changed the authentication url.
+Although it's possible to just use `<a>` html tags to point at `/auth/github` and `/auth/signout`, using links gives more control because they continue to work even if the route url is changed.

 Hit the link to log in and log out :tada:

 ### Add todo ownership

-To stop users from editing other user's todos the database tables need to be linked.
+To stop users from editing other user's todos the `todos` and `users` tables need to be linked.
 Ecto/Phoenix have a great system for managing this.

 First generate a migration (`mix ecto.gen.migration adds_user_id_to_todos`) to add a `user_id` column to the todos table.
 This creates a new migration file in `/priv/repo/migrations`.
-Open the new file up and add the new column to the todos table:
+Open the new file and add a `:user_id` column to the todos table:

 ```elixir